ModOrganizer2/modorganizer-basic_games/README.md

 The meta-plugin provides some useful extra feature:

-1. **Automatic Steam and GOG game detection:** If you provide Steam or GOG IDs for the game (via `GameSteamId` or `GameGogId`), the game will be listed in the list of available games when creating a new MO2 instance (if the game is installed via Steam or GOG).
+1. **Automatic Steam, GOG, and Origin game detection:** If you provide Steam, GOG, or Origin IDs for the game (via `GameSteamId`, `GameGogId`, or `GameOriginManifestIds`), the game will be listed in the list of available games when creating a new
+  MO2 instance (if the game is installed via Steam or GOG).
 2. **Basic save game preview:** If you use the Python version, and if you can easily obtain a picture (file) for any saves, you can provide basic save-game preview by using the `BasicGameSaveGameInfo`.